Questions with How much and How many

 Use of the board

 The board work below gives one suggestion on how to introduce this topic to your class.
-Explain the rules for using each and elicit some common examples.
+Explain the rules for using each, have the class provide examples and add the best to the board.

 EFL - ESL Lead-in activity for elementary | How much how many